SFEMS Music Discovery and Youth Collegium

 Our workshop features something for everyone this year.
 For younger kids looking for a fun, artistic introduction to the Renaissance, there is the Music Discovery Workshop—no prior musical training needed.
-New this year is the Youth Collegium, a parallel program for middle- and high-school-aged singers and musicians who want to explore early music more in depth.
+The Youth Collegium is a parallel program for middle- and high-school-aged singers and musicians who want to explore early music more in depth.

 Music Discovery Workshop for Kids